TEFormer: Structured Bidirectional Temporal Enhancement Modeling in Spiking Transformers: Discussion

+Traditional SNNs commonly process static datasets using \textbf{direct encoding} (Eq.~\ref{eq:encoding_direct}), which has become the dominant encoding scheme in current Spiking Transformer studies due to its simplicity and effectiveness.
+It repeats the same static input for $T$ timesteps, allowing temporal accumulation but also introducing \textbf{severe temporal redundancy}, since different timesteps contain nearly identical signals.
+As a result, direct encoding provides limited temporal diversity and is insufficient for comprehensively evaluating temporal modeling capability.

+In contrast, phase, rate, and time-to-first-spike (TTFS) encodings transform static inputs into dynamic spike sequences.
+By constructing \textbf{explicit differences across timesteps}, these schemes introduce richer temporal variations and make static recognition a more challenging \textbf{sequence modeling problem}.
+Under such settings, models must integrate temporally distributed information rather than relying mainly on repeated spatial inputs.

-Despite the critical role of encoding strategies in temporal modeling, existing Spiking Transformer models have not been systematically evaluated under different encoding schemes.
-To the best of our knowledge, TEFormer is the first work to conduct a comprehensive evaluation of Spiking Transformers across multiple encoding methods.
-As shown in Tab.~\ref{tab:encoding}, TEFormer consistently outperforms all baselines under phase, rate, and time-to-first-spike (TTFS) encodings, achieving near 90\% Top-1 accuracy under phase encoding.
-The performance gap is especially pronounced under dynamic encodings, where temporal information extraction and fusion are crucial.
-These results demonstrate that temporal modeling is as important as spatial modeling in SNNs and suggest encoding-based evaluation as a general paradigm for assessing temporal modeling capability.
+Despite the importance of encoding strategies, existing Spiking Transformers have not been systematically evaluated under different encoding schemes.
+To the best of our knowledge, TEFormer is the first work to conduct such a comprehensive evaluation.
+As shown in Tab.~\ref{tab:encoding}, TEFormer consistently outperforms all baselines under direct, phase, rate, and TTFS encodings, with especially clear gains under dynamic encodings.
+These results indicate that TEFormer's improvements come from its \textbf{enhanced temporal modeling capability}, and further suggest that \textbf{encoding-based evaluation} can serve as a useful paradigm for assessing temporal modeling in SNNs.